kodmasin/fiskpy/README.md

 #### PRODUCTION CA Certificate

-You can found it in .p12 in which you have received your private key and certificate.
+You can download them from http://www.fina.hr/Default.aspx?art=10758
 ## Troubleshooting

 **500: Internal Server Error** - if everything else is ok server will give you this error if